python/cpython/Doc/tutorial/modules.rst

 are not part of the core of the language but are nevertheless built in, either for efficiency or to provide access to operating system primitives such as system calls.
-The set of such modules is a configuration option which also depends on the underlying platform For example, the :mod:`winreg` module is only provided on Windows systems.
+The set of such modules is a configuration option which also depends on the underlying platform.
+For example, the :mod:`winreg` module is only provided on Windows systems.
 One particular module deserves some attention:
 :mod:`sys`, which is built into every Python interpreter.
 The variables ``sys.ps1`` and ``sys.ps2`` define the strings used as primary and secondary